AkazaRenn/No-More-Sidebar-in-Mastodon-4.0/README.md

 This file is a pure CSS theme that can be applied as a Mastondon custom theme, in which way getting back top navigation bar without an browser extension is possible.
 It does a similar thing as `script.js` but has more limitations (both visually and functionally) due to the nature of CSS (alone with the poor coding of the project it applies to).

-**You don't need to use the script together with the CSS theme, actually by applying the script, what has been changed in the CSS will mostly get removed.**
+**You don't need to use the script together with it, actually by applying the script, what has been changed in it will mostly get removed.**

 # Credits